15 Health Benefits Of Power Flow Yoga. Plus, A Free 10 Minute Yoga Flow

 Chronic stress is a major factor in high blood pressure and yoga’s ability to relieve stress makes it an effective remedy for many people.
-The mindfulness and awareness created by a yoga practice also helps to impact other areas, like diet choices, which is another key factor when dealing with high blood pressure.
+The mindfulness and awareness created by a yoga practice also help to impact other areas, like diet choices, which is another key factor when dealing with high blood pressure.

 13. Helps Create Focus

 On a purely physical level focus is an important part of how we remain in challenging postures.
-Yoga teaches us that by focusing our drishti, our view or gaze, our attention will naturally follow.
-On the mat we use our drishti to focus our awareness of our body so that we find balance.
+Yoga teaches us that by focusing our Drishti, our view or gaze, our attention will naturally follow.
+On the mat, we use our Drishti to focus our awareness of our body so that we find balance.
 This also translates into our lives and we find that when we focus our gaze on our goals, we eliminate distraction and achieve what we want more easily.